Valsartan Link to Cancer Leads to Recall

 FDA Issues Recall: Could Your Blood Pressure Medication Cause Cancer?

 High blood pressure is a common condition.
 It is estimated about one out of three American adults have high blood pressure.
 High blood pressure can be a dangerous condition.
 Furthermore, high blood pressure increases the risk of stroke and heart disease.
 Therefore, it’s not surprising that there are many medications on the market to help treat high blood pressure.
 Unfortunately, dozens of medications that are commonly prescribed to treat high blood pressure have been recalled.
 Investigators discovered some of these medications could potentially contain known carcinogens.
 These commonly prescribed medications include Valsartan, Irbesartan, and Losartan.
 Several lots of medications containing Valsartan, Losartan, and Irbesartan have been recalled by the FDA.
-A list of medications that are contamination free the list can be found here.
+A list of medications that are contaminated free the list can be found here.

 What blood pressure medications are being recalled?